 Fran started her career as an Environmental Health Practitioner and remains a UKPHR Defined Public Health Specialist with extensive experience in change management, business transformation, community safety, regulatory services and emergency planning.

-The chief executive's role is to support and advise the PCC in delivering his/her manifesto, as expressed through the Police and Crime Plan, statutory duties and responsibilities, including:
+The CEO’s role is to support and advise the Police and Crime Commissioner (PCC) in delivering his/her manifesto as expressed through the Police and Crime Plan.
+The CEO also has a range of statutory duties and responsibilities, including:

-5. Ensuring an efficient and effective Office of the PCC.
+- Ensuring an efficient and effective Office of the Police and Crime Commissioner.

-The CEO leads the office of the PCC focusing on delivering the full range of the commissioner’s plans and objectives, managing the team of paid staff and acting as the commissioner’s senior advisor.
-The post of chief executive is required by Government statute to ensure that all PCCs act within the law.
+The CEO leads the Office of the Police and Crime Commissioner, focusing on delivering the full range of the commissioner’s plans and objectives, managing the team of paid staff and acting as the commissioner’s senior advisor.